anvesh9652/pgload/README.md

-# `pgload`: Faster Loading for CSV & JSONL Data into PostgreSQL
+# `load`: Faster Loading for CSV & JSONL Data into PostgreSQL

-Loading large `CSV` or `JSONL` files into PostgreSQL can often be a slow process. `pgload or load` is a command-line tool designed to help speed this up.
+Loading large `CSV` or `JSONL` files into PostgreSQL can often be a slow process. `load` is a command-line tool designed to help speed this up.
 It leverages PostgreSQL's efficient `COPY` command and parallel processing to handle large datasets, including multi-gigabyte files with millions of rows, more effectively than standard single-file insertion methods.

 This tool can be particularly helpful when you need to regularly import large data files and want to automate parts of the process, like table creation.